ritwikmishra/Lossless-ATS/README.md

 Download the non-anonymized dataset of CNN/Daily mail from [here](https://cs.nyu.edu/~kcho/DMQA/), click on stories.
 Move the archive files to `/dataset` folder and extract there.

-`/test/t5.py` by default picks news articles from `/dataset/dailymail/stories`.
-Replace `dailymail`  with `cnn` if you wish to pick sentences from there.
-In that case don't forget to change the results path in `/jamr/writeRslts.py` from `/dataset/results` to `/dataset/results` (if you wish to keep the results from both datasets at different place, otherwise not problem)

 Make a file named `files.txt` and store names of all the news articles present in `/dataset/cnn/stories`.
 Similarly make a file named `files2.txt` for `/dataset/dailymail/stories`.

+`/test/t5.py` by default picks news articles from `/dataset/dailymail/stories` on the basis of `files2.txt`.
+Replace `dailymail`  with `cnn` and use `files.txt` if you wish to pick sentences from there.
+In that case don't forget to change the results path in `/jamr/writeRslts.py` from `/dataset/results` to `/dataset/results2` (if you wish to keep the results from both datasets at different place, otherwise no problem)

 # Usage